 Perthshire’s foremost golfing destination is without a doubt Gleneagles, the only venue in the UK that can claim the distinction of having three championship courses.
-The sprawling PGA Centenary, the youngest of the trio, was designed by legendary player Jack Nicklaus, and is the venue of the 2014 Ryder Cup.
-It’s the first time in 40 years that The Ryder Cup has returned to the ‘Home of Golf’ and is expected to attract 45,000 spectators each day.
+The sprawling PGA Centenary, the youngest of the trio, was designed by legendary player Jack Nicklaus, and was the venue of the 2014 Ryder Cup.
+It was the first time in 40 years that The Ryder Cup returned to the ‘Home of Golf’ and drew tens of thousands of spectators each day.
 The Queens Course offers its fair share of tricky moments whilst the classic Kings Course, laid out by celebrated golf course architect James Braid, has challenged the abilities of the world’s finest golfers.

 Auchterarder sits adjacent to the PGA Centenary Course.
 With an easy-walking layout, it poses a unique test for golfers who can enjoy the magnificent views towards Glendevon and the Ochil Hills as they play.